-DR SHIN HOY CHOONG

-IPOH CENTRE DIRECTOR
+DR SHIN HOY CHOONG IPOH CENTRE DIRECTOR

 Dr Shin Hoy Choong is the founder of the Ipoh Eye Specialist Centre, a multidisciplinary eye care centre based in Ipoh, Malaysia in 2010, and later expanded its footprint to Kampar, Malaysia in 2018.
 Dr Shin was appointed as Ipoh Centre Director of the Group on 31 August 2022.
-He is also currently the Medical Director cum Consultant Ophthalmologist of ISEC Perak division, overseeing both ISEC centres in Ipoh and Kampar.
+He is also currently the Medical Director cum Consultant Ophthalmologist of ISEC Perak division, overseeing ISEC Perak centres in Ipoh, Kampar, Manjung, Teluk Intan and Taiping.